koaning/memo/docs/index.md

 - `memwand` sends the json blobs to a [weights and biases](https://wandb.ai/) endpoint
 - `grid` generates a convenient grid for your experiments
 - `random_grid` generates a randomized grid for your experiments
+- `time_taken` also logs the time the function takes to run

 The nice thing about being able to log results to a file or to the web is that you can also more easily parallize your jobs too!